Coindroids/Coindroids-Documentation/doc_api_introduction.md

 |DELETE| Deletes one or more objects |
 |OPTIONS| Describe the object and receive a programmatic version of this document |

+### SSL Issues

+If you have issues validating our certificate, you may need to install the [AlphaSSL Intermediate CA](https://www.alphassl.com/support/install-root-certificate.html).

 ### Filtering Rows